-B teller CDDC and HOME Code William 1971 and Code Code Description CDBG and HOME funds will be utilized for acquisition and new construction of an affordable multi-family senior and elderly rental housing complex in partnership with Beyond Shelter, Inc. National Objective: Low-Mod Housing Benefit [24 CFR Part 570.208(a)(3)] CDBG Matrix Codes: 01 Acquisition of Real Property - Eligibility 24 CFR Part 570.201(a) and 12 Construction of Housing - Eligibility 24 CFR Part 570.201(m).
+B CDDC and HOME Code with a life of the life Description CDBG and HOME funds will be utilized for acquisition and new construction of an affordable multi-family senior and elderly rental housing complex in partnership with Beyond Shelter, Inc. National Objective: Low-Mod Housing Benefit [24 CFR Part 570.208(a)(3)] CDBG Matrix Codes: 01 Acquisition of Real Property - Eligibility 24 CFR Part 570.201(a) and 12 Construction of Housing - Eligibility 24 CFR Part 570.201(m).
 HOME Eligible Activity under 92.205(a)(1).
 Amendment #1 (to this activity) This amendment will cancel and remove this activity from the 2022 Action Plan and reallocate \$300,000 in HOME funds (\$100,000 CHDO and \$200,000 HOME) to the 2021 Action Plan Milton Earl activity.
 The remaining \$500,000 in CDBG funds will be addressed by a future amendment to the 2022 Action Plan.
 Target Date 4/30/2023 Estimate the number It is estimated 88 senior and elderly households will benefit from the and type of families affordable housing development.
 Of the 88 units, there will be 4 HOME- that will benefit from assisted units in Fargo for households at or below 60% AMI. the proposed activities Location Description Former K-Mart site located SW of I-94 and South University Drive.
 Planned Activities Provide funds for activities such as acquisition and/or new construction to construct affordable multi-family rental housing units to serve households at or below 60% AMI.
-8 Project Name Community Housing Development Organization (CHDO) Project - CANCELLED Target Area City Wide Taiget Alea - Goals Supported Affordable Housing Affordable Housing Housing Needs
+8 Project Name Community Housing Development Organization (CHDO) Project - CANCELLED Target Area City Wide Goals Supported Affordable Housing Goals Supported Needs Addressed Affordable Housing Housing Needs

-Description The City will partner with a Community Housing Development Organization to create affordable housing with the HOME set-aside funds in Fargo.
+] Description The City will partner with a Community Housing Development Organization to create affordable housing with the HOME set-aside funds in Fargo.
 HOME Eligible Activity under 92.205(a)(1).
 Amendment #1 (to this activity) This amendment will cancel and remove this activity from the 2022 Action Plan and reallocate \$300,000 in HOME funds (\$100,000 CHDO and \$200,000 HOME) to the 2021 Action Plan Milton Earl activity.
 The remaining \$500,000 in CDBG funds will be addressed by a future amendment to the 2022 Action Plan.

-Target Date 4/30/2023

-Estimate the number and type of families that will benefit from the proposed activities Provide 2 HOME units in Fargo for a household at or below 60% AMI (for a total of 6 HOME units between the Multi-Family Rental and CHDO projects).
+Target Date 4/30/2023 Estimate the number and type of families that will benefit from the proposed activities Provide 2 HOME units in Fargo for a household at or below 60% AMI (for a total of 6 HOME units between the Multi-Family Rental and CHDO projects).
 Location Description Former K-Mart site located SW of I-94 and South University Drive.

-Planned Activities Construct affordable housing units to serve households at or below 60% AMI.

-9 Project Name Contingency

-Target Area n/a

-Goals Supported n/a

-Needs Addressed n/a

-Funding CDBG: \$17,278.53

-Description Unallocated funds to be used for cost-overruns and unanticipated expenses related to existing activities.

-Target Date No Target Date

-Estimate the number and type of families that will benefit from the proposed activities n/a

-Location Description n/a - contingency only
+Planned Activities Construct affordable housing units to serve households at or below 60% 9 Project Name Contingency 9 Project Name Target Area Contingency n/a 9 9 Target Area n/a 9 Target Area Goals Supported n/a n/a 9 Target Area Goals Supported Needs Addressed n/a n/a n/a 9 Target Area Goals Supported Needs Addressed Funding n/a n/a n/a CDBG: \$17,278.53 Unallocated funds to be used for cost-overruns and unanticipated 9 Target Area Goals Supported Needs Addressed Funding Description n/a n/a n/a CDBG: \$17,278.53 Unallocated funds to be used for cost-overruns and unanticipated expenses related to existing activities.
+9 Target Area Goals Supported Needs Addressed Funding Description Target Date Estimate the number and type of families that will benefit from n/a n/a n/a CDBG: \$17,278.53 Unallocated funds to be used for cost-overruns and unanticipated expenses related to existing activities.
+No Target Date